Klurifixus/projectPT2/README.md

 Follow these steps to install and run the project:

-1. Clone the repository: `https://github.com/Klurifixus/projectPT2.git [repository-link]`
+1. Clone the repository: git clone `https://github.com/Klurifixus/projectPT2.git`
-2. Navigate to the directory: `cd [project-name]`
+2. Navigate to the directory: `cd [projectPT2]`
 3. Install the necessary packages/libraries: `command-here`
 4. Run the program: `command-to-run`